Aroldis Chapman: New York Yankees (2016)

-Chicago Cubs
+Chicago Cubs (2016)

 On July 25, 2016, the Yankees traded Chapman to the Chicago Cubs for Gleyber Torres, Billy McKinney, Adam Warren, and Rashad Crawford.
 In an interview with ESPN, Chapman stated he was thrilled that the Cubs went after him, especially considering the recent success of Héctor Rondón.
 Chapman made his first appearance as a member of the Cubs on July 27, pitching a 1–2–3 ninth and striking out two batters in a non-save situation.
 His fastest pitch in 2016 was 105.1 miles an hour, best in MLB.
 His four-seam fastball had the highest average speed of any MLB pitcher's pitches in 2016, at 100.9 mph, and his two-seam fastball had the third-highest average speed, at 100.4 mph.

 Chapman made three saves in four opportunities in the 2016 National League Division Series against the San Francisco Giants to tie and set new Division Series records respectively; Wade Davis tied his record in the 2017 National League Division Series, but Davis did it with only three opportunities.

 Chapman made four appearances during the 2016 National League Championship Series (NLCS) against the Los Angeles Dodgers.
 Chapman blew a save opportunity during the first game of the NLCS, but the Cubs rallied back and Chapman remained in the game to earn the win.
 He pitched the final 1 2/3 innings of Game 6 to secure the Cubs' first pennant since 1945.

 Chapman's workload in the 2016 World Series escalated with the Cubs facing elimination at the hands of the Cleveland Indians.
 Down 3–1 in the series, Chapman pitched through the seventh, eighth, and ninth innings of Game 5, allowing only one hit and preserving the Cubs' 3–2 lead.
 He was called upon again in the seventh and eighth innings of Game 6, where he allowed one hit and one run en route to a 9–3 victory.
 Chapman appeared the next day to close out Game 7 with a 6–3 lead in the bottom of the eighth inning, but blew the save opportunity, allowing Cleveland to tie the game on a two-run homer by Rajai Davis.
 Chapman pitched through the bottom of the ninth to send the game into extra innings.
 The Cubs tallied the game-winning run in the 10th inning, making Chapman the winning pitcher and giving him his first World Series title.

-New York Yankees (second stint)
+Second stint with New York Yankees (2017–2022)

 On December 15, 2016, Chapman signed a five-year, $86 million contract to return to the Yankees.
-This was the largest contract given to a relief pitcher as of 2017.
+This was the largest contract given to a relief pitcher until it was surpassed by Edwin Díaz in 2022.